 Article II: Library Board

 Section 1.
-Membership: The Board shall consist of seven voting members elected at large from the Allegan Library District.
-All members, elected or appointed, shall reside in the library district.
-The term of office shall be four years.
+Membership: The Board shall consist of seven voting members elected at large from the ADL District.
+A candidate for election as a Board member shall be a qualified elector of a participating municipality on the deadline for filing nominating petitions.
+All members elected or appointed to fill a vacancy shall be residents in the ADL library district.

 Section 4.
-Absences: Board members who have four (4) unexcused, consecutive absences, or a total of six (6) unexcused absences per year, will be requested to resign.
+Absences: Board members who have four (4) unexcused, consecutive absences, or a total of six (6) unexcused absences per calendar year, will be requested to resign.

 Article III: Officers